 All chapters are encouraged to nominate, through chapter advisor letter of recommendation, their APhA-ASP Chapter President or Immediate Past President to recognize their outstanding leadership.
 Chapter advisors may nominate only one candidate from their chapter per year.

-- One of the two letters of recommendation, the non-academic based reference letter, should be from a APhA-ASP Chapter Advisor who can speak to the student’s leadership within APhA-ASP.
+- One academic letter from the APhA-ASP Chapter Advisor who can speak to the student’s leadership within APhA-ASP.

 Ed L. Hamilton, PharmD, FAPhA